simon-rb/train_ml_model_edge_node/README.md

 ---

-## Note on Simplicity and Future Improvements
+## Note on Simplicity

 This example is kept intentionally simple to clearly demonstrate basic model training on an edge node.
 There are many other approaches and optimizations for edge-based AI workflows that will be explored in future examples.
-This is just the beginning—stay tuned for more complex scenarios that better highlight the capabilities and versatility of edge computing.

----

-## Benefits of Edge Computing for AI Training

-- **Reduced Latency**: Training and processing are performed closer to the data source.
-- **Efficiency**: Even simple workflows benefit from the robust compute capabilities of edge nodes.
-- **Data Privacy**: Localized processing minimizes data movement and improves privacy.